 3. Establish employee development plans

-One of the best ways for your remote team members to provide regular encouragement and inspiration is to set up a development plan with them on a regular basis to encourage for remote office management.
+One of the best ways for your remote team members to provide regular encouragement and inspiration is to set up a development plan with them on a regular basis to encourage remote office management.

 Deloitte’s findings suggest that mentors are the main driver of millennials: